Vets-Who-Code/windows-dev-guide/README.md

 #### [zsh-syntax-highlighting](https://github.com/zsh-users/zsh-syntax-highlighting)

 This package provides syntax highlighting for the shell zsh.
-It enables highlighting of commands whilst they are typed at a zsh prompt into an interactive terminal.
+It enables the highlighting of commands whilst they are typed at a zsh prompt into an interactive terminal.
 This helps in reviewing commands before running them, particularly in catching syntax errors.

 1. Clone this repository in oh-my-zsh's plugins directory: